VCurry20/pands-project/README.md

 ![alt text](https://github.com/VCurry20/pands-project/blob/main/irisversicolor.wildflowerorg.jpg)
 [10]

 This is also known as the Blug Flag Iris.
 It is also native to North America, and Eastern Canada.
-It is poisonous, causing illness in animals humans who have consumed it.
+It is poisonous, causing illness in humans and animals who have consumed it.
 It is also said to bring finanical gain to those who carry it.
 [11]

 Iris Setosa